What if I Don’t Have Enough Bone for a Dental Implant?

 Learn how dental implants can fix your smile

 At Premier Periodontics, we specialize in helping our patients in Bellevue, WA to achieve a smile they’re confident with.
 Dental implants help restore function to missing teeth.
 During a consultation, our periodontal specialists can determine if you’re a viable candidate for them.
-To learn more about dental implants and bone graft, contact one of our seven locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment.
+To learn more about dental implants and bone graft, contact one of our seven locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment.